Collateral adjective

 The phenomenon of ordinal numbers being collateral adjectives of cardinal numbers is common in the Sinospheric languages, including Japanese, Korean, and Vietnamese.
 For example, Japanese usually use Sino-Japanese numerals (words for numbers based on the Chinese language) for measure words that use ordinal numbers.
 Since Japanese, much like Chinese, does not have any inflections that indicate number, it uses measure words alongside a number to determine amounts of things.
 The numerals 1, 2, 3, 5, 6, 8, 9, and 10 usually use the pronunciation derived from Chinese (on'yomi), i.e. ichi, ni, san, go, roku, hachi, kyū, and jū respectively.
 However, 4 can be pronounced using either its on'yomi shi or its native Japanese pronunciation (kun'yomi) yon, depending on context, and likewise 7 can be pronounced either shichi or nana, depending on context.
 Most measure words require the speaker to use the Sino-Japanese on'yomi numbers, e.g. 3 years is sannenkan (3年間), 6 o'clock is rokuji (6時), 9 dogs is kyūhiki no inu (9匹の犬), 7 people is shichinin (7人), and 4 seasons is shiki (四季).
 However, there are some measure words (and even a select few numbers among certain measure words) that require the native kun'yomi numbers: 7 minutes is nanafun (7分), 4 apples is yonko no ringo (4個のリンゴ).
 Measure words that use native numbers include days of the month and tsu, which is the generic measure word that roughly translates into "things".
 1–10 are hitotsu (1つ), futatsu (2つ), mittsu (3つ), yottsu (4つ), itsutsu (5つ), muttsu (6つ), nanatsu (7つ), yattsu (8つ), kokonotsu (9つ), and tō (10).
 While the measure word for people, nin (人), usually uses Sino-Japanese numbers, such as sannin (3人), hachinin (8人), and jūnin (10人), the measures for 1 and 2 people use the native numbers, which are hitori (1人) and futari (2人).

 Attributive usage of a collateral adjective is generally similar in meaning to attributive use of the corresponding noun.
 For example, lunar rocket and moon rocket are accepted as synonyms, as are thermal capacity and heat capacity.
 However, in other cases the two words may have lexicalized uses so that one cannot replace the other, as in nocturnal view and night view, or feline grace but cat food (not *cat grace or *feline food).

 Collateral adjectives contrast with derived (denominal) adjectives.
 For the noun father, for example, there is a derived adjective fatherly in addition to the collateral adjective paternal.
-Similarly, for the noun rain there is derived rainy and collateral pluvial, and for child there are derived childish and childlike as well as collateral infantile and puerile.
+Similarly, for the noun rain, there is derived rainy and collateral pluvial, and for child, there are derived childish and childlike as well as collateral infantile and puerile.

 The term "collateral adjective" was coined by the Funk and Wagnalls dictionaries, but as they are currently out of print, the term has become rare.
-A synonym sometimes seen in linguistics is suppletive (denominal) adjective, though this is a liberal and arguably incorrect use of the word 'suppletive'.
+A synonym sometimes seen in linguistics is a suppletive (denominal) adjective, though this is a liberal and arguably incorrect use of the word 'suppletive'.